OCA/connector-magento/connector_magento/doc/guides/installation_guide.rst

 The installation steps assume that you already have a functioning Odoo server.

-If you are a developer, you may want to install the Connector using our buildout configuration, head over :ref:`installation-with-buildout`.
+If you are looking for a development environment, you may want to install the Connector using our Docker workspace, head over :ref:`installation-dev-env`.

 For the manual installation, just stay there.